We can provide play equipment and surfacing for EYFS personal and emotional development at nurseries across the United Kingdom.

 It is during this time that children learn how to interact with each other, form lasting and bonding relationships and begin to understand their own and others' feelings.

-It is imperative that this development is encouraged, and the more stimuli that is in place, the faster and more naturally this development will come.
+It is imperative that this development is encouraged, and the more stimuli that are in place, the faster and more naturally this development will come.

 A variety of equipment is available to do this, ranging in size, configurations and expense, but all firmly with the emphasis upon helping a child with their personal and also emotional progression.

-To learn more about emotional development playgrounds in primary areas https://www.nurseryoutdoorplayequipment.co.uk/learn/primary-areas/, please complete the contact box provided and we will get one of our local experts to help you.
+To learn more about emotional development playgrounds in primary areas, please complete the contact box provided and we will get one of our local experts to help you.

-Early years PSED activities such as role playing can be extremely important.
-Imagine two different scenarios; the first has children sitting quietly in a classroom, listening to a teacher, who is telling them all about being a pirate.
+Early years PSED activities such as role-playing can be extremely important.
+Imagine two different scenarios; the first have children sitting quietly in a classroom, listening to a teacher, who is telling them all about being a pirate.
 This scenario does not allow for interpersonal contact because they are focused on just one person, their teacher.